Gerald Lee Vincke: Bishop of Salina

-Pope Francis appointed Vincke bishop for the Diocese of Salina on June 13, 2018.
-He was consecrated as bishop by Archbishop Joseph Naumann on August 22, 2018.

-In September 2018, the Archdiocese of Washington announced that former Cardinal Theodore McCarrick would reside at St. Fidelis Parish in Victoria, Kansas.
-Vincke explained his decision to permit the arrangement by a need to have mercy while pursuing justice, referring to Maria Goretti, a sainted girl who forgave her killer on her deathbed.In January 2020, it was announced that McCarrick, by then laicized, had moved to an undisclosed location.
+Pope Francis appointed Vincke as bishop of Salina on June 13, 2018.
+He was consecrated at Sacred Heart Cathedral in Salina by Archbishop Joseph Naumann on August 22, 2018.
+Vincke adopted the episcopal motto "Rich in Mercy", saying in a 2018 interview: I am so aware of God’s incredible mercy in my life.
+I know that he loves me even as imperfect as I am.
+And because of that, I am called to show his mercy to others – to remember that God loves them in the same way he loves me.In September 2018, the Archdiocese of Washington announced that former Cardinal Theodore McCarrick would reside at St. Fidelis Parish in Victoria, Kansas.
+Vincke explained his decision to permit the arrangement by a need to have mercy while pursuing justice.
+In his statement, he referred to Maria Goretti, a sainted girl who forgave her killer on her deathbed.
+In January 2020, it was announced that McCarrick, by then laicized, had moved to an undisclosed location.

 In February 2021, Vincke assumed the additional responsibility of being apostolic administrator of the Diocese of Dodge City.
 Its bishop, John Brungardt, was being investigated by the Vatican and the Kansas Bureau of Investigation for allegations of child sexual abuse.
+On March 23, 2022, Bishop Brundgardt was cleared of the allegations and reassumed leadership of the Diocese of Dodge City.